 About Distance Fares

-- Your current bus service must not be the same number as preceding bus service.
+- Current bus service must not be the same number as the preceding bus service.